Mickey Maguire (Shameless): Character biography

 In "Gallavich!," Ian and Mickey attempt to get married, only to have Terry burn down their wedding venue.
-Mickey is left homicidally angry and literally has to be handcuffed to be stopped from murdering Terry.
+Mickey is left homicidally angry and has to be handcuffed to be stopped from murdering Terry.
 Ian's friends and family come together to plan a new ceremony on short notice at a polka hall owned by an old flame of Frank's.
-Though Terry again tries to interrupt, Ian's former Gay Jesus followers step in to keep Terry from succeeding.
+Although Terry tries to prevent the wedding again, Ian's former Gay Jesus followers step in to keep Terry from succeeding.
 Ian and Mickey are married and drive off to their honeymoon in a Mercedes owned by Frank's ex Faye.
-However, Terry shoots up their honeymoon suite, still angry over the wedding, though neither Ian or Mickey are hurt.
+However, Terry shoots up their honeymoon suite, still angry over the wedding, though neither Ian nor Mickey are hurt.

+In Season 11, Mickey and Ian adjust to married life whilst dodging the usual "Gallavich" antics living with both Gallaghers and Sandy Milkovich under the same roof.
+He and Ian confirm their relationship to be monogamous.
+He has trouble finding a regular, non-criminal job after Ian urges him to get one to take care of half of the couple's bills, eventually cursing out the manager of the warehouse Ian works at and stealing recently expired boxes of food to sell at a reduced rate.
+He begins making money by running an armed transport service used by several legal cannabis dealers throughout the city of Chicago.
+Mickey and Ian eventually move out of the house and into a new condo.
+Ian quickly adapts, but Mickey at first struggles in the nonchaotic neighborhood they move into.

+With each Gallagher sibling finding their own path and selling the family house, Mickey and Ian move on with their life after coming to terms with past trauma, such as Terry's treatment of Mickey throughout his life.
+Mickey is shown to be visibly upset when Terry dies.
+Prior to his death, Mickey frequently chided his siblings and cousins for not taking care of him, as he was incapacitated by an injury and could not feed or clothe himself.
+Mickey hires several home health aides for Terry before he is killed by a nun.
+Mickey and Ian discuss having children at the end of the series, but this is left open-ended.